elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-techniques-are-used-to-analyze-experimental-results-and-draw-conclusions.md

 url: /learn/education-studies/questions/what-techniques-are-used-to-analyze-experimental-results-and-draw-conclusions
 score: -1.0
 related_article1:
+    id: 165164
+    title: >-
+        How is timing and response analysis conducted in data collection techniques?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-is-timing-and-response-analysis-conducted-in-data-collection-techniques
+related_article2:
     id: 165163
+    title: >-
-    title: What are the different types of survey questions that can be designed for data collection?
+        What are the different types of survey questions that can be designed for data collection?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-different-types-of-survey-questions-that-can-be-designed-for-data-collection
-related_article2:
-    id: 165164
-    title: How is timing and response analysis conducted in data collection techniques?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-is-timing-and-response-analysis-conducted-in-data-collection-techniques
 related_article3:
-    id: 165154
+    id: 165152
+    title: >-
-    title: What are the steps involved in resizing and inverting images using SciToolkit?
+        What are the key features and capabilities of SciToolkit?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-steps-involved-in-resizing-and-inverting-images-using-scitoolkit
+    url: /learn/education-studies/questions/what-are-the-key-features-and-capabilities-of-scitoolkit
 related_article4:
-    id: 165164
+    id: 165162
-    title: How is timing and response analysis conducted in data collection techniques?
+    title: >-
+        How can you debug and test code in SciToolkit?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-timing-and-response-analysis-conducted-in-data-collection-techniques
+    url: /learn/education-studies/questions/how-can-you-debug-and-test-code-in-scitoolkit
 related_article5:
-    id: 165153
+    id: 165158
-    title: How can SciToolkit be used for experimentation?
+    title: >-
+        What are some alternative explanations for causal claims in nature and health?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-scitoolkit-be-used-for-experimentation
+    url: /learn/education-studies/questions/what-are-some-alternative-explanations-for-causal-claims-in-nature-and-health
 ---

 &nbsp;